GideonOlawale/LagosNigeriaHouseRentDataset/README.md

 # LagosNigeriaHouseRentDataset
-This project performs necessary feature engineering and develop a model that will predict the House Rent in Lagos Nigeria
+This project performs necessary feature engineering and develop a model that will predict the House Rentage based on some criteria in Lagos Nigeria